 The progression for an individual who has completed FY2 standalone and someone who has gone via a non training post to get their CREST form signed is the same.
 No preference would be given to someone who has done a standalone versus someone who has not.
 Make your decision after weighing all the pros and cons mentioned in the video above.

-Good luck on your application for an FY2 standalone!
+Good luck with your application for an FY2 standalone!